ishvetso/WW-analysis/README.md

-Instructions to setup the ExoDiBosonResonances code
+Instructions to setup the WW-analysis code
 ========

 ```